open/close all folders

 - For Science!
 (Seemed to be his initial reason for designing the necro-rise technology, but once he saw the effects of it, in the anime it leads to him thinking My God, What Have I Done??)

-- Heroic Sacrifice: Shields Mika from Lee's attack and later gives his blood to Grave, which results in his death in the anime.
+- Heroic Sacrifice: Shields Mika from Lee's attack and later manages to provide Grave one last treatment before dying in the anime.

 - Mad Scientist (Though not so much mad, or evil per se.)